olofeldre/DROD-like/README.md

 ## What is the project about?

-Our project is a top down roguelike and turn-based.
+Our project is a top down roguelike and turn-based, similar to another game called [DROD](http://caravelgames.com/Articles/Games.html).
 The game will be 2D.

 ### Game rules